 Editor's note (WID:ECRATU, CR:1287): CT1 is awaiting feedback from RAN2 to determine the approach as to how the MS can exclude the restricted access technologies for cell selection and reselection purpose.

 The list of "PLMNs with associated RAT restrictions" is stored in the non-volatile memory of the ME.
+The MS shall delete the stored list if the USIM is removed.
+The MS shall keep the stored list on switch off so that it can be used after switch on.